I had a P.E teacher in high school who was a real hard-ass.

 Writing.

-I wasn't good at anything growing up, and I had a tendency to give up before trying if anything felt hard or uninteresting:
+I wasn't good at anything in particular growing up.
+I had a tendency to give up before trying if anything felt hard or uninteresting:

-- I was often the 3rd last pick when it came to team sports, and in individual sports, I always felt like I was competing to not be last rather than to be first.
+• I was usually 3rd last pick when it came to team sports.
+And in individual sports, I always felt like I was competing to not be last rather than to be first.

-- I declined an offer to do the International Baccalaureate program in high school because I didn't want to "do harder work surrounded by smarter people".
+• I declined an offer to be in the International Baccalaureate program in high school because I didn't want to "do harder work surrounded by smarter people".

 When it came to words and ideas, though, I put pen to paper (or fingers to keyboard) every chance I got.